AngleProtocol/angle-docs/guides/app-guides/earn/staking.md

 ## Claiming ANGLE tokens

-The App Earn page leaves multiple options for claiming your ANGLE tokens:
+The App Earn page leaves multiple options for claiming your ANGLE tokens if you're involved in a gauge of the protocol:

 - Claim from multiple gauges in **one transaction** by clicking on the `Claim Rewards` button on the right.
 When using this modal, you can select/unselect the gauges you want to claim rewards from and then:
   - **`Claim ANGLE`**: this claims your ANGLE rewards from all the selected gauges (except the UniswapV3 related ones) in one transaction.